-Electronic Transmission of Certain Visual Material Depicting a Minor in Fort Worth
+Electronic Transmission Of Certain Visual Material Depicting A Minor

 The final way a minor may commit the offense involves “promotion” of visual material by one minor to another minor.
 “Promotion” has a specific definition under Texas law.
 For purposes of this statute, promotion includes the following behavior: